serhiykobyakov/Codecademy_projects/Life_expectancy_at_birth_vs_GDP/README.md

 Statistically, expected lifespan can be described as **life expectancy at birth**: how long, on average, a newborns are expected to live, if current death rates do not change.
 Technically, it is an estimation of newbon's lifespan, not it's actual average years of life [^1].

 An aggregate parameter, which describes factors influencing the lifespan, is country's **gross domestic product** (GDP): the total monetary or market value of all the finished goods and services produced within a country’s borders in a specific time period (a year if nothing else is stated).
+GDP describes the particular country's life environment since not only GDP defines the level of life, but also citizens of the coutry, living their life, define GDP.

 ![test img](le_extrema_by_country.png)